 authorized entities to various data repositories available through LEADS for

 criminal justice and related purposes.
-To assist the Department in
+To assist the Illinois State Police in

 this effort, funds may be appropriated from the LEADS Maintenance Fund.
-Funds may be appropriated from the LEADS Maintenance Fund to the Department to finance any of its lawful purposes or functions in relation to defraying the expenses associated with establishing, maintaining, and supporting the issuance of electronic citations.
+Funds may be appropriated from the LEADS Maintenance Fund to the Illinois State Police to finance any of its lawful purposes or functions in relation to defraying the expenses associated with establishing, maintaining, and supporting the issuance of electronic citations.

 information regarding the report of a missing person into LEADS.
 The report must include all of the following: